vdthatte/vdthatte.github.io/index.md

 ### Starting Daily Blog
 I was listening to a Seth Godin interview yesterday and I realized that he writes a daily blog.
 This is so freaking useful for putting your thoughts together and putting everything you've learnt in a single place.
 Nobody will probably read this, so I'm going to use this as my daily blog.
 Get ready to be mind blown.
 I'm still debating if this should be a vlog but let's see.

+### Monday - April 31st 2017 - There's so much more to learn and discover.
+I'm barely touching the surface.

 #### Sunday - April 30th 2017 - Disrupting my own associations

 #### Saturday - April 30th 2017 - I'm going to miss college, and I'm not dropping out